Training, validation, and test data sets: Cross-validation

-In order to get more stable results and use all valuable data for training, a data set can be repeatedly split into several training and a validation datasets.
+In order to get more stable results and use all valuable data for training, a data set can be repeatedly split into several training and a validation data sets.
 This is known as cross-validation.
 To confirm the model's performance, an additional test data set held out from cross-validation is normally used.

+It is possible to use cross-validation on training and validation sets, and within each training set have further cross-validation for a test set for hyperparameter tuning.
+This is known as nested cross-validation.

+Causes of error

+Omissions in the training of algorithms are a major cause of erroneous outputs.
+Types of such omissions include: